 A study of multivariate calculus including the analytic geometry of functions of several variables, vectors, partial derivatives, and multiple integrals.
-(Spring, Odd)
+(Spring, Odd) Pre-requisite: MATH2714

 MATH3283 Mathematical Statistics

 A calculus-based introduction to the mathematics of statistics studying probability, discrete and continuous random variables, sampling theory, expected value and moments, regression analysis, and testing of hypotheses.